 - Discounted cash flow method: A popular way to calculate valuation of a startup; this method free cash method takes free cash flow generated in future by a company and discounts them to drive a today’s value.

 - Venture capital method: Here the investors are looking for an exit within 4 to 6 years and then estimate the expected exit price.
-Now they calculate back to the post-money valuation today taking in account the time and the risk.
+Now they calculate back to the post-money valuation today taking into account the time and the risk.

 - Market comparable method: That is simple and depends on how the comparable listed companies are capitalized.